Tyagaraja: Compositions

-The term Pancharatna in Sanskrit means "five gems": The Pancharatnas are known as the five finest gems of Carnatic music.
-All of the Pancharatnas are set to Adi Talam.
-So far as Pancharatnas are concerned, a stable text has been handed over by the earlier musicians to the present day.
-Several musicians have brought out editions of Pancharatnas.
-However, Veenai Sundaram Iyer's edition is the most detailed and comprehensive.
+The name of Tyagaraj's compositions, the Pancharatnas, means "five gems" in Sanskrit.
+All of the Pancharatnas are set to the adi talam.
+A stable text has been handed down from the earlier musicians to the present day.
 All the compositions of Tyagaraja show the way for the systematic development of the respective ragas.
-However, in the Pancharatnas, Tyagaraja has given exhaustive treatment as to how to systematically and scientifically develop a raga.
-The two fundamental conditions that must be satisfied for the systematic development of a raga are the arrangement of the solfa swaras in the natural order of Arohanam and Avarohanam of the Ragas so as to satisfy the sound principles of harmony and continuity.
+In the Pancharatnas, Tyagaraja offers parameters as to how to systematically and scientifically develop a raga.
+The two fundamental conditions that must be satisfied for the systematic development of a raga are the arrangement of the svaras in the natural order of arohanam, and the avarohanam of the ragas so as to satisfy the sound principles of harmony and continuity.
 Pancharatnas satisfy these scientific principles.
-The Pancharatnas are composed in perfect sarvalaghu swaras.
+The Pancharatnas are composed in perfect sarvalaghu svaras.